 19. How many employees does Apple have?
 The company claims to have about 160,000 employees at the moment.

-The latest stats show us that the company currently has about 160,000 employees.
+The latest stats show us that the company currently has more than 165,000 employees.

 21. 50% of Apple employees in the US are underrepresented minorities.